ZachLamb/book2/hackathons/netapp/index.md

 ## (My team's question)
 What do the first two time columns measure?

+Answer: First attribute is time started.
+The second is end time
 ## (My team's question)
 Why not use technology based on customer usage?

+Answer: N/A. Not far along enough in problem to make that decision

 ## (My team's question)
-Are those times actual timestamps?

-That means it talked to Controller A or B
+When was base time bug fixed?

+Answer: A few months ago.
+Not sure on when

 Distribution of measure times.
 Serial number vs delta.